 - Anger and engaging in arguments

-To implement this system, organizations are going to need to stay agile in the near future.
+To implement a successful hybrid workplace model, organizations are going to need to stay agile in the near future.
 And incorporate some tools, tips, and methods to help them achieve this.